Home > Scholarship Programs

 - Brown Scholars receive automatic eligibility for the Mays Business Honors Program, Brown Foundation Engineering Honors program, and University Honors Program.

-- Brown Scholars receive automatic eligibility to apply for the Texas A&M Champs Fitzhugh Italy trip for 27 incoming National Merit freshmen.
+- Brown Scholars receive automatic eligibility to apply for the Texas A&M Champs Fitzhugh Italy trip for 27 incoming National Merit freshman.

 - Brown Scholars receive automatic eligibility to interview with either of: College of Science, College of Engineering, or College of Ag & Life Sciences (5 positions per respective College) for conditional acceptance to the Texas A & M College of Medicine (15 total positions).
 Acceptance does not limit the ability to apply to other medical schools.